VirtusLab/git-machete/docs/source/cli/traverse.rst

         branch-for-local-experiments  push=no

-Operations like ``git machete github anno-prs`` and ``git machete github checkout-prs`` add ``rebase=no push=no`` branch qualifiers when the current user is **not** the owner of the PR associated with that branch. ``git machete discover`` doesn't modify the qualifiers.
+Operations like ``git machete github anno-prs`` and ``git machete github checkout-prs`` add ``rebase=no push=no`` branch qualifiers when the current user is NOT the owner of the PR associated with that branch.

 **Options:**